Oil Prices Mixed Amid Tensions in Iraq

-Oil prices were mixed Monday amid concerns about possible supply disruptions arising from tensions in the oil-rich Kurdish region of Iraq.
+Oil prices fluctuated Monday as investors tried to gauge the potential for supply disruptions resulting from tensions in the oil-rich Kurdish region of Iraq.

 Continue Reading Below